 - Following your internship you will present your experience in the internship colloquium.
 It is scheduled in the fourth or fifth week of the new semester.
 Please prepare yourself accordingly.
 The presentation should include your finished projects with descriptions of your personal experiences.
 You have around seven minutes to display your work.
-A possible structuring could include the course of your internship, your learning successes, your personal highlights (your very own, shootings, realized drafts?), criticism, suggestions for the BTK curriculum, photography and videography.
+A possible structuring could include the course of your internship, your learning successes, your personal highlights (your very own, shootings, realized drafts?), criticism, suggestions for the UE curriculum, photography and videography.

 - The written and printed internship report as well as your internship certificate are to be handed in at the examination office.
 Only then your ECTS credits will be activated.
 It is advised that you also add your practical work to your portfolio.
-If you have further questions or are faced with additional challenges, please contact your head of program or the examination office.
+If you have further questions or are faced with additional challenges, please contact your head of programme or the examination office.

 More information and an overview of our students’ successfully attended internships can be downloaded from the intranet.

-BTK - University of Art & Design wishes you every success with your internship!
+We wish you every success with your internship!